Azure/Mission-Critical-Online/src/app/AlwaysOn.HealthService/README.md

 # Health Service

-The HealthService is an app component that is running along other components like GameService and ResultWorker on the compute cluster.
+The HealthService is an app component that is running along other components like CatalogService and BackgroundProcessor on the compute cluster.
 It provides a REST API that is being called by Azure Front Door to determine the health of a stamp (region).
 Unlike basic liveness probes, which are present on every API, health service is a more complex component which reflects the state of dependencies, in addition to its own.

 ![HealthService conceptual diagram](/docs/media/health-service-high-level.png)